OhadBenH/JobSerarch/USER_GUIDE.md

 1. **Navigate to any job posting page** (LinkedIn, Indeed, etc.)
 2. **Click the extension icon**
 3. **Click "Extract Job Information"**
-4. **Check for success message** - you should see "Job information extracted successfully!"
+4. **Check for success message** - you should see "Job information saved successfully!"

 ---